Abinesh-Mathivanan/building-llm-from-scratch/README.md

 # building-llm-from-scratch

-Implementation of the book, "Building a Large Language Model" by Sebastian Raschka.
+Implementation of the book, ["Building a Large Language Model (From Scratch"](https://github.com/rasbt/LLMs-from-scratch) by Sebastian Raschka.

 To understand this project, read the files and folders in the following order: